top of page

 ArtConflictRememberingLeftBankLeeds-14 R

-The exhibition has previously been shown in the UK in the cathedrals of Coventry, Norwich and Leicester, at Edinburgh and London Universities, at Greenbelt Festival and various human rights organisations.
-All exhibitions have involved the participation of the artists with talks, Q&A sessions and panel discussions.
+The exhibition has travelled across the UK and has been shown in venues across the UK, including the cathedrals of Coventry, Norwich, Leicester, the universities of Edinburgh and London; Greenbelt Festival; and a range of human rights organisations.
+Each showing has featured the active participation of the artists through talks, Q&A sessions, and panel discussions.

 A wound must be cleaned out and examined before it will heal; it is the unexamined wound that festers and eventually poisons.